akshya-engineering-stream-2020/thoven-docsify/README.md

 > Thoven is a web application that allows users to save bookmarks
 > represented by cards.
 Each card has a short title, brief description and
-> user can generate short url which can shared with other users.
+> user can generate short url which can be shared with other users.
 > In case you are wondering why the name Thoven?
 Thoven name is inspired by Thoven Stevens
 > who first introduced us with his Book Markers(Bookmarks).